-Scalp cooling can't be used for all types of cancer.
-You can't really have scalp cooling if there is too high a risk that there might be cancer cells in your scalp blood vessels.
+Doctors can’t use scalp cooling for all types of cancer.
+You can't have scalp cooling if there is a risk that there might be high levels of circulating cancer cells in your scalp blood vessels.
 This is because the cells in these blood vessels might survive the treatment.

-So scalp cooling isn't usually available for people:
+So, scalp cooling isn't usually suitable for people:

 - with cancers such as leukaemia and lymphoma